About the Respiratory Infections Study

 The samples collected in the study are stored in a biobank at the Norwegian Institute of Public Health.
 The collected data are stored in an access-controlled and password-protected database, and only de-identified data are used in the analyses.
 At the end of the project, all data and samples are anonymised so study participants cannot be identified when the results are published.
-The estimated project end date is 31.12.2024.
+The project end date is 31.12.2030.

 The study is collaborating with a major European study (Pertinent- Pertussis in Infants European Network) to measure the disease burden and incidence of pertussis in Europe.

 The study is funded by the Research Council of Norway, the Norwegian Institute of Public Health and the European Centre for Disease Control and Prevention.
 The project leader is Anne-Marte Bakken Kran at the Norwegian Institute of Public Health.
 The project is approved by the Regional Committee for Medical and Health Research Ethics.